-I’m currently playing with three bands along with some duo and solo shows.
+I’m currently playing with three bands.
 I have lots of videos of my live music in all its iterations posted on my YouTube page.
 The bands I play in are:

 After Six and the Sevens wrapped up, I started thinking about what was next for me.
 I wanted to write and play original music with a new group and I was able to talk some great musicians (and friends) into joining me.
 The new music is a mix of rock, pop, and Americana.
 We recorded our first single in late March and are in the process of recording more music with the intent of releasing an album in 2020.
 Stay tuned.
 For more information, click here.